MissouriMRDT/Deprecated_Systems/README.md

 # Missouri S&T Mars Rover Website

-This is currently being maintained by Spencer Vogel.
+This is currently being maintained by Jake Mondschein.
-Contact him if you have any inquiries: savxb2@mst.edu
+Contact him if you have any inquiries: jm8r3@mst.edu